 Photo by James Emmerman

 Emily Nemens is a writer, illustrator, and editor.
-Her debut novel, The Cactus League, will be published by Farrar, Straus & Giroux in February 2020.
+Her debut novel, The Cactus League, was published by Farrar, Straus & Giroux in February 2020.

 In 2018, Nemens became the seventh editor of The Paris Review, the nation’s preeminent literary quarterly.
-Since her arrival, the magazine has seen record-high circulation, published two anthologies, and produced a second season of its acclaimed podcast.
+Since her arrival, the magazine has seen record-high circulation, published two anthologies, produced a second season of its acclaimed podcast, and won the 2020 National Magazine Award for Fiction.
 Previously, she coedited The Southern Review, a storied literary quarterly published at Louisiana State University.
 Stories published during her tenure at The Southern Review were selected for the Pushcart Prize anthology, Best American Short Stories, the O. Henry Prize anthology, and the inaugural edition of PEN America Best Debut Fiction.

 Nemens grew up in Seattle and received her bachelor’s degree from Brown University, where she studied art history and studio art.
 She completed an MFA degree in fiction at Louisiana State University.
 As an illustrator, she’s collaborated with Harvey Pekar, published her work in The New Yorker, and her watercolor portraits of every woman in congress were featured across the web and on national TV.
 Her short stories have appeared in Blackbird (Tarumoto Prize winner), Esquire, n+1, The Iowa Review, Hobart, and The Gettysburg Review.
 She lives in New York and remains a Mariners fan.

 So Many Damn Books (podcast)